 456. Far Beyond Driven (1994) - Pantera

-For Panetra's third major released album Far Beyond Driven, the southern groove-metal masters were on everyone's radar far as how exactly they were gonna follow up the instant classic Vulgar Display of Power.
-Sans "Good Friends and a Bottle of Pills" which is easily the worst song they ever did, Far Beyond kicked down the tuning and roared with a far more chunky, still tits-tight attack.
-Lower and slimier, but boasting no shortage of amazing songs with "5 Minutes Alone", "Slaughtered", "Shedding Skin", and "I'm Broken" chief among them.
-Driven also closes with a cover of "Planet Caravan", one of the less memorable Black Sabbath jams, transformed here into a highlight with arguably the finest and bluesiest lead work Dimebag ever let loose.
+For Panetra's third major released album Far Beyond Driven, the southern groove-metal masters were on everyone's radar as far as how exactly they were going to follow up the instant classic Vulgar Display of Power.
+Sans "Good Friends and a Bottle of Pills" which is easily the worst song in their catalog, Far Beyond kicked down the tuning and roared with a far more chunky, still tits-tight attack.
+Lower and slimier yet boasting no shortage of amazing songs, with "5 Minutes Alone", "Slaughtered", "Shedding Skin", and "I'm Broken" chief among them.
+Driven also closes with a cover of "Planet Caravan", one of the less memorable Black Sabbath jams, transformed here into a highlight with arguably the finest and bluesiest lead work that Dimebag ever let loose.

 455. Van Lear Rose (2004) - Loretta Lynn

-Another country collaboration with Loretta Lynn and Jack White's Van Lear Rose.
-White, (five decades Lynn's senior), helped produce and perform Lynn's excellent batch of original songs and the results are startling.
-Many a singer-songwriter who had presumably had their day in the spotlight seemed to be jumping back ever since Johnny Cash teamed up with Rick Rubin for his first American Recording album, and Loretta Lynn does the same here scoring her very most successful crossover album.
-The White duet "Portland, Oregon" and "High On a Mountain Top" could be the best songs herein but really, pick any of them and ya can't go wrong.
+Another country collaboration, this time Loretta Lynn and Jack White's Van Lear Rose.
+White, (five decades Lynn's senior), helped produce and perform Lynn's excellent batch of original songs, and the results are startling.
+Many a singer-songwriter who had presumably had their day in the spotlight seemed to be jumping back ever since Johnny Cash teamed up with Rick Rubin for his first American Recording albums, and Loretta Lynn does the same here scoring her most successful crossover album.
+The White duet "Portland, Oregon" and "High On a Mountain Top" could be the best songs herein but really, pick any of them and you cannot go wrong.

 454. Parachutes (2000) - Coldplay

 Coldplay's debut remains their most ballad heavy and dream like, both good things.
 "Yellow" was the first single that took off from Parachutes, but it was my hearing of "Trouble" that made me pick this up.
 Little known to us all at the time, Coldplay would not only go on to make three more spectacular albums, but also become one of the biggest bands of the century thus far.
-Couldn't have happened to nicer chaps it seems.
-Chris Martin's vocals here are probably at their strongest, "Shiver" featuring some excellent vibrato.
-"Sparks" and "We Never Change" are two of the other best non-singles moments and the closer "Everything's Not Lost" is the only song really that shows a glimpse into Coldplay's future, more ambitious work.
+Chris Martin's vocals here are probably at their strongest, ("Shiver" featuring some excellent vibrato), and "Sparks" and "We Never Change" are two of the other best non-singles moments.
+The closer "Everything's Not Lost" is the only song that shows a glimpse into the more ambitious work which the band would do on future release.

 453. Stay Hungry (1984) - Twisted Sister

-The greatest drag queen/Alice-Cooper-worshiping metal outfit of all the times got tired of fucking around on their third album Stay Hungry and decided to kick up the commercialism with a slew of their most crowd pleasing anthems.
+The greatest drag queen/Alice-Cooper-worshiping metal outfit of all the time got tired of fucking around on their third album Stay Hungry, deciding to kick up the commercialism with a slew of their most crowd pleasing anthems.
 Regardless of how sick everyone is of "We're Not Gonna Take It", shit like "I Wanna Rock", "S.M.F.", the title track, and the two-songs-in-one "Horror -Teria" all more than deliver.
-And let us not forget "Burn In Hell", one of the finest metal songs on the planet.
-Sister's popularity peaked and then quickly waned soon after Hungry, but this along with their first two trashed-out albums are more than enough to rank as classics.
+Also let us not forget "Burn In Hell", one of the finest metal songs on the planet.
+Sister's popularity peaked and then quickly waned soon after Hungry, but this along with their first two fist-pumping albums are more than enough to rank as classics.

 452. The Unforgettable Fire (1984) - U2